fipro78/e4-cookbook-migration-guide/README.md

 The e3-based-application folder contains the Eclipse 3.x based application that will be migrated to Eclipse 4.
 The e4-based-application folder contains the Eclipse application after the migration.

-Note: This is work in progress, so the e4-based-application folder currently does not contain the migrated version yet!
+Note: This is work in progress, the e4-based-application folder currently contains only the soft migrated version!